Sumitdhiman/Browser-Sticky-Notes/README.md

 ## Acknowledgments

-- Thanks to myself for helping improve this project.
+- Thanks to Claude AI and me for helping improve this project.